 If you are uncomfortable dealing directly with the IRS, you may find it helpful to hire a tax attorney to help.
 These professionals are well versed in handling all tax related issues.
 Their experience with tax law lets them maximize results in negotiations with the IRS.
 They can also prevent you from sharing any sensitive information with the IRS that might trigger an audit.

-If your wages are already being garnished, a tax attorney may be able to put a hold status on your garnishment while they to negotiate a settlement.
+If your wages are already being garnished, a tax attorney may be able to put a hold status on your garnishment while they negotiate a settlement.
+The best tax relief companies have tax lawyers and enrolled agents on staff, provide a money-back guarantee and charge competitive rates.
 This means that you would still have access to your funds as long as the negotiation was in progress.

 By analyzing your financial, tax, and employment situation, a tax attorney can help you determine the best type of settlement for your situation.
 After reaching a settlement, you can once again enjoy good standing with the IRS.